edgedb/easy-edgedb/chapter14/answers.md

 A clear victory for London as the most visited place!
 If you wanted, you could also add a `visitor_numbers := count(.<places_visited[IS Person].name)` to it to get the number of visitors too.

-#### 3. Using reverse lookup, how would you display all the Person types that will later become `MinorVampire`s?
+#### 3. Using a computed backlink, how would you display all the Person types that will later become `MinorVampire`s?

 We can do it with a computed property again, which we'll call `later_vampire`.
-Then we use reverse lookup to link back to the `MinorVampire` that links to `Person` via the property `former_self`:
+Then we use a computed backlink to link back to the `MinorVampire` that links to `Person` via the property `former_self`:

 ```edgeql
 SELECT Person {